Calici/CAIID-LLM/chat-backend/assets/system_prompt/topic.md

-Given the user's chat history, output a suitable topic for the conversation.
-If no history can be given, just output untitled_chat
+Given the user's chat history, output a one sentence suitable topic for the conversation.
+If no history can be given, just output untitled_chat.
+Do not output any special characters.

 Example:
 Input: